Fiat Doblo Cargo van review

 With a big range and big capacities the Fiat Doblo Cargo is a serious contender in the small van segment

-With two International Van of the Year awards safely stowed in its trophy cabinet, Fiat’s Doblo Cargo is a compact van that sometimes doesn’t get the credit it deserves.
+For a van with two International Van of the Year awards safely stowed in its trophy cabinet, Fiat’s Doblo Cargo sometimes doesn’t get the credit it deserves.

 The original, slightly odd-looking, Doblo Cargo arrived in 2000 and claimed the International Van of the Year crown after a facelift improved matters in 2006.
 The second generation model took its bow in 2010 alongside its Vauxhall Combo sister vehicle and the Doblo was again named International Van of the Year in 2011.